 Father Elefterios graduated from Newbury College in Boston, Massachusetts with a Bachelor of Science degree in Hotel and Restaurant Management and continued to earn a Master’s of Science degree in Leadership from Northeastern University.
 After working for a couple of years in the Hotel and Restaurant field, he realized that it was not the best fit for him.
 His desire to serve the church continuously pulled him in the opposite direction.
 Eventually, Father accepted his calling to serve the Lord and enrolled in the Masters of Divinity Program at Holy Cross Greek Orthodox Seminary in Brookline, MA in 2008 and graduated in 2012.

 Soon after that Father Elefterios had the blessing to meet His Eminence Metropolitan Evangelos and established a spiritual bond which further led him to want to serve under his Holy Metropolis.
 Therefore, His Eminence ordained him to the Holy Diaconate on June 14th, 2015 at St. Luke Greek Orthodox Church in Broomall, Pennsylvania.
-Afterwards, Father Elefterios served as a guest Deacon at his home parish in Florida until the opportunity would arise to be ordained to the Holy Priesthood.
-That opportunity came and His Eminence Metropolitan Evangelos ordained Deacon Elefterios on Sunday, October 1, 2017 to the Holy Priesthood at St. Thomas Greek Orthodox Church in Cherry Hill, New Jersey on the honorable occasion of the church’s 50th anniversary alongside His Grace Athanasius of Western Kenya, Father Christoforos Economidis (proistamenos), and Deacons Philotheos and Bartholomew.
+On Sunday, October 1, 2017, His Eminence Metropolitan Evangelos ordained Deacon Elefterios to the Holy Priesthood at St. Thomas Greek Orthodox Church in Cherry Hill, New Jersey on the honorable occasion of the church’s 50th anniversary alongside His Grace Athanasius of Western Kenya, Father Christoforos Economidis (proistamenos), and Deacons Philotheos and Bartholomew.
+He was assigned as Proistamenos to serve at his first parish, Sts.
+Mary Magdalene and Markella Greek Orthodox Church on Sunday, October 8, 2017 and continues his ministry there presently.

 Father Elefterios is married to Presbytera Efstathia and they have three children, Ekaterini, Kalliopi, and Nikolaos.